Conflict resolution: Counseling

 When personal conflict leads to frustration and loss of efficiency, counseling may prove helpful.
 Although few organizations can afford to have professional counselors on staff, given some training, managers may be able to perform this function.
 Nondirective counseling, or "listening with understanding", is little more than being a good listener—something often considered to be important in a manager.

 Sometimes simply being able to express one's feelings to a concerned and understanding listener is enough to relieve frustration and make it possible for an individual to advance to a problem-solving frame of mind.
 The nondirective approach is one effective way for managers to deal with frustrated subordinates and coworkers.

 There are other, more direct and more diagnostic, methods that could be used in appropriate circumstances.
 However, the great strength of the nondirective approach lies in its simplicity, its effectiveness, and that it deliberately avoids the manager-counselor's diagnosing and interpreting emotional problems, which would call for special psychological training.
 Listening to staff with sympathy and understanding is unlikely to escalate the problem, and is a widely used approach for helping people cope with problems that interfere with their effectiveness in the workplace.

+History

+The modern field of conflict resolution developed during the mid 20^{th} century, and it was shaped by scholars and practitioners who searched for alternatives to traditional power-based diplomacy.
+For example, within the context of war, the study of territorial conflict resolution has been thoroughly examined.